 Blue whales produce a variety of calls worldwide (McDonald et al., 2006).
-Blue whale calls recorded in the eastern North Pacific include the Northeast Pacific blue whale B call (Figure 2), which is a geographically distinct call potentially associated with mating functions (McDonald et al., 2006; Oleson et al., 2007).
-B calls are low-frequency (fundamental frequency <20 Hz), have long duration (> 10 s), and often are regularly repeated.
-Also detected were blue whale D calls, which are downswept in frequency (approximately 100-40 Hz) with duration of several seconds (Figure 3).
+Calls recorded in the eastern North Pacific include the Northeast Pacific blue whale B call (Figure 4) and the D call (Figure 5).
+Northeast Pacific blue whale B calls are geographically distinct and potentially associated with mating functions (McDonald et al., 2006; Oleson et al., 2007).
+They are low-frequency (fundamental frequency <20 Hz), long duration (> 10 s) calls that are often regularly repeated.
+D calls are downswept in frequency (approximately 100-40 Hz) with a duration of several seconds.
 These calls are similar worldwide and are associated with feeding animals; they may be produced as call-counter call between multiple animals (Oleson et al., 2007).